 Increased risk of suicide

 If you feel that you want to harm yourself or other people, you should get help right away.
 You can do this by:

 - contacting your local mental health team or local crisis team,

-• ask to see your GP urgently,
+- asking to see your GP urgently,

-Information for family, carers, friends and friends.
+Information for family, carers and friends.

 If you are a carer, friend or relative of someone who hears voices, you can get support.

 How can I get support?